 A few years ago, I began to listen to podcasts and interviews from an eclectic group of men: Jordan Peterson, Joe Rogan, Ben Shapiro.
 What they said, and sometimes how they said it, contrasted sharply with the shallow homilies I heard from Catholic priests throughout my childhood.
 I would daydream when they recounted their latest golf-game, tell a stupid joke, or read a selection from “Jonathan Livingston Seagull.”
 Jordan Peterson once said: “If you tell enough lies, often enough, the truth will become entirely hidden from you…and then you are in hell.”
 And, I was in hell.
 That statement encapsulated my experiences ever since someone told me I was gay.

-During an interview [Warning: link includes graphic language] with journalist and cultural provocateur Milo Yiannopoulos, conducted by Joe Rogan, Yiannopoulos – who I knew relatively nothing about – described a sexual relationship he had with a Catholic priest when he was a teenage boy.
-I was shocked by what Yiannopoulos said; not about his sexual encounter with a priest (the same thing happened to me), but by what I perceived as his flippant attitude.
-Former “Star Trek” actor George Takei once described a similar experience with the same sort of casualness.
+Former “Star Trek” actor George Takei once described (with the disturbing sort of casualness) a sexual encounter he had with a man when he was a boy.
+It’s an exercise on avoidance.
+But I couldn’t play that game any more.
 I had been molested, and after the revelations from the “Boston Scandal” – I certainly knew that the predation of young men by Catholic priests had been an ongoing problem in the Church.
 But I too remembered how I sometimes recalled the past.
 For the most part, I pretended it never happened, or in a vain attempt to avoid reality, I acted as if it were simply the annoying memory of a bad-date, a pick-up gone wrong, or merely an uncomfortable first-time.
 Soon after arriving in San Francisco, I quickly understood that was also the case with most of my friends.
 It was easier to imagine that it wasn’t so bad; that we actually enjoyed it; or that our sexual abuse wasn’t abuse at all, but an act of affection.
 When I engaged in receptive anal sex for the first time – I thought the same thing.

 In the Catholic Church, a new generation of victims are being groomed; and like my younger self, many will be lulled into compliance.
 In the future, I believe that the selection of victims will be more methodical; and those chosen for abuse will be older.
 Furthermore, without the help to recover, some of these young men (and vulnerable adult men) will think they were never really abused.
 If they’ve been repeatedly told that they were born gay, or that God made them gay, it will be even more difficult to self-recognize their own victimization.